 Many assume that consuming healthy foods automatically leads to weight loss, but this is untrue.
 Overeating healthy food can still result in weight gain.
 Therefore, it is essential to maintain portion control, even with nutritious options.

-Conversely, just because something helps with fat loss does necessarily mean it’s healthy.
+Conversely, just because something helps with fat loss does not necessarily mean it’s healthy.
 Dr. Mark Haub, a professor at Kansas State University, proved this when he lost 27 pounds following a Twinkie diet.

 This is also true of exercise – people can’t seem to agree on the best type of exercise.